bykaj/containers/README.md

   - "8080"
 ```

-### Configuration Volume
+### Persistent data

-For applications requiring persistent configuration data, the configuration volume is hardcoded to `/config` within the container.
-In most cases, this path cannot be changed.
+For applications that need to have persistent data the container will leverage a `/data` and/or a `/config` volume where these are necessary.
+These locations are hardcoded and not able to be changed in most cases.

 ### Verify Image Signature